 Worrying about not being able to have an orgasm can ruin the entire sexual experience and, ironically, make it even less likely that you’ll be able to achieve one.
 People with this problem may start avoiding relationships or physical intimacy, leaving them feeling isolated and unloved.
-Anxiety, depression, and poor self esteem are also potential consequences.
+Anxiety, depression, and poor self-esteem are also potential consequences.

 Not only that, but anorgasmia may be an outward manifestation of serious buried issues that could do further damage if left untreated.
 Whether it’s connected to sexual trauma in your past, a breach of intimate trust, fear of intimacy, or an aversion to sex for other reasons, anorgasmia can deeply impact your life.
-Counselling may be able to help you uncover the underlying causes for the problem.
-At the same time, therapy can give you tools to start building a healthy attitude to sex and your own sexuality — whatever your orientation or gender identity.
+Counselling may be able to help you uncover the underlying causes of the problem.
+At the same time, therapy may give you tools to start building a healthy attitude to sex and your own sexuality — whatever your orientation or gender identity.

 Your treatment at Bayside Psychotherapy will be customised to your unique circumstances based on our initial meeting together.
 We’ll take a detailed personal history and consult with you about your goals and preferences before putting together a program.

 The road to sexual wellness varies depending on the individual.
-Many people who start treatment begin to feel better about themselves immediately, from the empowerment of taking action.
+Some people who start treatment may begin to feel better about themselves immediately, from the empowerment of taking action.
 However, sexual issues can be very delicate, with complex repressed conflicts that take time to uncover and work through.
 The duration — and success — of your treatment will also depend heavily on your own commitment to the process.